 With the Plum charge card, you’ll be able to choose from month to month which perk you’ll choose to take advantage of—the ultimate flexibility of the 60-day grace period, or the unlimited 1.5% rewards that come with an early payment.

 With all that said, the Plum charge card does come with one notable downside—you’ll have to pay an annual fee of $250 to be a Plum cardholder.
 However, American Express will waive the annual fee for your first year with the card, so that will be the perfect trial run to see if the advantages of spending with the Plum card outweigh its hefty annual fee.

 Charge Cards vs. Credit Cards: Final Thoughts

 Understanding the difference between a charge card vs. a credit card could help you make better financing choices when it comes to borrowing those short-term funds you need for growth.
 Let’s summarize:

-If you decide to spend with one of the three best charge cards on the market, remember to plan your charge card spending and carefully monitor your cash flow so you can pay off the balance in full—every time.
+If you decide to spend with one of the best charge cards on the market, remember to plan your charge card spending and carefully monitor your cash flow so you can pay off the balance in full—every time.